Introduction to asking for payment

 - An outline of potential legal action in case of a dispute.

-While a comprehensive contract doesn’t guarantee on-time payment, it’ll make customers less likely to deviate from your payment schedule.
+While a comprehensive contract doesn’t guarantee on-time payment, our investigation demonstrates that it’ll make customers less likely to deviate from your payment schedule.

 Ask for an advance deposit